 d) The focusing of ultrasound waves within tissues

-32. Which Doppler technique utilizes multiple sample volumes along the ultrasound beam to assess blood flow velocity?
+Answer: a) The reduction in the amplitude of ultrasound waves as they pass through tissues - Which Doppler technique utilizes multiple sample volumes along the ultrasound beam to assess blood flow velocity?

 a) Continuous-wave Doppler